The Pest (1997 film)

 The Pest is a 1997 American black comedy film inspired by the classic 1924 Richard Connell short story "The Most Dangerous Game".

-Comedian John Leguizamo plays a Puerto Rican con artist in Miami, Florida named Pestario Rivera Garcia Picante Salsa Vargas (also known as "Pest") who agrees to be the human target for a German manhunter for a US$50,000 reward.
+Comedian John Leguizamo plays a Puerto Rican con artist in Miami, Florida named Pestario Vargas (also known as "Pest") who agrees to be the human target for a German manhunter for a $50,000 reward.

+The film was released by TriStar Pictures on February 7, 1997.

 Plot

 Puerto Rican con artist Pestario “Pest” Vargas owes $50,000 to the Scottish mob, led by Angus, who is eager to exact revenge against Pest so that the Scottish mob will finally be feared.
 Pest, along with his friends Ninja and Chubby, perform a scam at a festival.
 While there, Pest promises his girlfriend Xantha Kent he will have dinner with her and her parents.

 Racist German hunter Gustav Shank, who desires to hunt the warriors of different nationalities, decides to hunt an athlete.
 His servant mistakenly believes Shank has decided to hunt Pest and brings Pest to Shank, who decides to hunt Pest anyway due to how irritating he is.
-Shank tricks Pest into allowing himself to be hunted, but despite the warnings from Shank's weirdly effeminate son Himmel in regards to what he has gotten himself into, Pest decides to participate anyway, since he will get a $50,000 reward if he survives.
+Shank tricks Pest into allowing himself to be hunted, but despite the warnings from Shank's son Himmel in regards to what he has gotten himself into, Pest decides to participate anyway, since he will get a $50,000 reward if he survives.
 As Pest is brought to Shank's private island, Pest is supplied with a tiny gun and runs off into the jungle.

 Pest convinces Himmel to get him off the island, and both escape in Shank's boat.
 Himmel and Pest are attacked by seagulls, and Pest swims to shore, meeting up with Chubby and Ninja at a pool party.
 Shank arrives in a helicopter and Pest, Chubby, and Ninja flee.
 Pest goes to Xantha's house for the dinner, only for a tracking device Shank has attached to him to explode.
 Shank arrives and goes after Pest, only to inadvertently tranquilize Xantha's father, Himmel, and Ninja.